National Columnists’ Day

 In Maryland I was known as Kitty McKundi after Lake Kittamaqundi in Columbia, Maryland.
 It was a column in a weekly paper that looked at local businesses differently.
 I featured stockholder annual meetings, restaurants, stores, and other events.
 No one knew I was a journalist.

-New Mexico Breeze newspaper - print and online.
+In Albuquerque, I was a columnist for the New Mexico Breeze newspaper - print and online.
 My main column was the Stupid Factor, but I also had a restaurant review column, an occasional book review column, and covered events.
 I also did book reviews on Hispanic subjects for Tradicion Revista Magazine for almost fifteen years aside from other features.

 I hate to say it but newspapers and magazines are on a downhill slide.
 The attention span for many readers is seconds – seriously!
 Many people don’t read at all and kids rely on their phones.
 SAD!